-Poultry de-boning knife.
-A conventional type butcher's knife was being used for de-boning chickens and turkeys at a poultry packaging plant.
-The knife did a poor job of de-boning, and a high incident rate of carpal tunnel syndrome, tendinitis, and tenosynovitis resulted in a \$100,000 per annum increase in worker compensation premiums.

-A new, ergonomically designed pistol-shaped knife was introduced by ergonomist Ian Chong, principal of Ergonomics, Inc., of Seattle, Washington.
+A conventional type butcher's knife was being used for deboning chickens and turkeys at a poultry packaging plant.
+The knife did a poor job of deboning; and a high incident rate of carpal tunnel syndrome, tendinitis, and tenosynovitis, resulted in a \$100,000 per annum increase in workers' compensation premiums.
+A new, ergonomically designed pistol-shaped knife was introduced by ergonomist Ian Chong, Principal of Ergonomics, Inc., of Seattle, Washington.
 Less pain and happier cutting crews were reported almost immediately.
-Over a five-year period, upper extremity work-related musculoskeletal disorders were greatly reduced, line speeds increased by 2% to 6%, profits increased because of more efficient de-boning, and \$500,000 was saved in workers' compensation premiums (Ian Chong, personal communication).
+Over a 5-year period, upper extremity work-related musculoskeletal disorders were greatly reduced, line speeds increased by 2% to 6%, profits increased because of more efficient deboning, and \$500,000 was saved in workers' compensation premiums (Ian Chong, personal communication).
 This is a good example of how a simple, inexpensive ergonomic solution sometimes can have a very high cost-benefit payoff.